opening-hours/opening_hours.js/README.md

 <!--
-SPDX-FileCopyrightText: © 2012 Dmitry Marakasov
 SPDX-FileCopyrightText: © 2013 Robin Schneider <ypid@riseup.net>

 SPDX-License-Identifier: LGPL-3.0-only

-This file is based on work under the following copyright and permission
+This file is based on work under the following copyright and BSD-2-Clause permission notice:
-notice:

-    Copyright (c) 2012 Dmitry Marakasov
+    SPDX-FileCopyrightText: © 2012 Dmitry Marakasov <amdmi3@amdmi3.ru>
     All rights reserved.

     Redistribution and use in source and binary forms, with or without